electron0zero/failure-modes/pages/stories.md

 - [How to Handle Kubernetes Health Checks - health checks outage on Black Friday](https://doordash.engineering/2022/08/09/how-to-handle-kubernetes-health-checks/)

 ### Facebook
-- October 4, 2021, Facebook Group (Facebook, Instagram, WhatsApp, Oculus) outage
+- October 4, 2021: Facebook Group (Facebook, Instagram, WhatsApp, Oculus) Outage.
   - [Understanding How Facebook Disappeared from the Internet](https://blog.cloudflare.com/october-2021-facebook-outage/)
   - [What happened on the Internet during the Facebook outage](https://blog.cloudflare.com/during-the-facebook-outage/)
   - [Update about the October 4th outage - Facebook Engineering](https://engineering.fb.com/2021/10/04/networking-traffic/outage/)
   - [More details about the October 4 outage - Facebook Engineering](https://engineering.fb.com/2021/10/05/networking-traffic/outage-details/)
   - [What Happened to Facebook, Instagram, WhatsApp?
 Krebs on Security](https://krebsonsecurity.com/2021/10/what-happened-to-facebook-instagram-whatsapp/)
-  - [Why was Facebook down for five hours? - YouTube](https://www.youtube.com/watch?v=-wMU8vmfaYo) - Ben Eater explains the facebook outage in detail with a demo
+  - [Why was Facebook down for five hours? - YouTube](https://www.youtube.com/watch?v=-wMU8vmfaYo) - Ben Eater explains the Facebook outage in detail with a demo.
-  - This outage had side effects on the whole internet, the most common one was ISPs getting DoSed with DNS queries for facebook domains.
+  - This outage had side effects on the whole internet; the most common one was ISPs getting DoSed with DNS queries for Facebook domains.

 ### Fastly
 - [Summary of June 8 outage - Fastly](https://www.fastly.com/blog/summary-of-june-8-outage) - June 8, 2021, global outage